kartikdhyani817/AI-SQL-Assistant-Agent/README.md

 ## Project Overview

-AI SQL Assistant Agent is a Generative AI-powered tool that converts natural language questions into SQL queries.
+AI SQL Assistant Agent is a Generative AI-powered assistant that helps users generate, understand, and improve SQL queries using natural language.

-The project is designed to help Data Analysts, Business Analysts, Data Engineers, and SQL learners quickly generate SQL queries from business requirements.
+The project is designed for Data Analysts, Business Analysts, Data Engineers, and SQL learners.

 ## Features Completed